mazwat/mazwat.github.io/cybernetics-lm-2.md

 In this scenario, we have a robot arm with 2 degrees of freedom.

-The length of the arms, lower case c and a, is a known.CLICK If the point we have to reach is C, CLICK then the configuration becomes a triangle in which all sides are known.
-CLICK
+The length of the arms, lower case **c** and **a**, is a known.
+If the point we have to reach is C, then the configuration becomes a triangle in which all sides are known.
 We have then derived the equations for the angles A and B, which controls the rotation of the robotic arms’ joints.

-CLICK
+We can model this in Unity.
+The concept of “joints” is not something that Unity comes with.
+However, the parenting system offered by the engine can be exploited to create a **hierarchy** of components that will behave exactly like a robotic arm.

+ - Root
+	 - Joint 0
+	 - Bone 0
+		 - Joint 1
+		 -

+I have modelled an arm using various cubes.
+You can see how I have named them and parented them in the scene in Unity.
+In the first part of the script we assign the joints, hands and target as variables that take the transforms of the game objects
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzM2MTI2NTgsMjAxMTcyNjUyNiwtMj
+eyJoaXN0b3J5IjpbLTIwMzk0NDU1NjAsMjAxMTcyNjUyNiwtMj
 AxMDUxMDk4MSwtODAxNDU3MjExLDE2NzQ1NDI3NzMsODgwNjky
 NTI3LDE2OTM2MjM1OTksMjA1NjEyMzYxMywtNDYwNzczNDg0LD
 E0MjIyNDYwMzEsOTU4MTc3NDg5LDE1MjIzMzA4MjcsMTczMjUz